 All children must be collected by 6pm.
-Please note you may be subject to an additional charge by our afterschool club provider if you arrive after this time.
-Failure to collect your child/ren after 6.15pm will lead to social services possibly being contacted.
+Please note you may be subject to an additional charge by our after-school club provider if you arrive after this time.

+Failure to collect your child/ren after 6.15pm may lead to social services being contacted.